andrewbaxter/spaghettinuum/readme.md

 To create a local identity, do `spagh-cli new-local-identity me.ident`.
 It will save the identity and secret in the file, and print out the identity.
 Anyone who has this file can publish under the identity, so be careful with it.

-To use a card identity, with a Yubikey straight out of the extruder
+To use a card identity, with a Yubikey straight out of the extruder,

 1. Make sure `pcscd` is running and your Yubikey is plugged in
 2. Do `cargo install openpgp-card-tools` which installs `opgpcard`